cblomart/rpi-registry/README.md

 > make push

-The erase the generated binaries.
+Then erase the generated binaries.

 > make clean